Complete the survey to find out the result

 10/10

-In summary, the LG G4, like practically all OLED TVs, is an ideal product for all kinds of games and online competitions.
-With full-fledged HDMI 2.1 ports with full bandwidth of 48 Gbit, features such as VRR, ALLM, G-Sync, FreeSync, or gameplay in HDR Dolby Vision will bring a lot of joy.
+In summary, the LG G4, like most OLED TVs, is ideal for gaming and online competitions.
+Its HDMI 2.1 ports offer a full 48 Gbps bandwidth, supporting features such as VRR, ALLM (Auto Low Latency Mode), G-Sync, FreeSync, and HDR Dolby Vision gameplay, ensuring an exceptional gaming experience.

 10/10